dragsa/dataroot-barbot/README.md

   `docker-compos -f docker-compose/docker-compose-develop.yaml up`

-  this includes database and fake bars server running on some_IP:8080; on *nux it will be localhost and on Win - dedicated IP; fake server is just a JSON serving entity which has 5 different resources to simulate real-life different IP addresses;
+  this includes database and fake bars server running on "IP:8080"; on *nix it will be "localhost" and on Win - dedicated IP; fake server is just a JSON serving entity which has 5 different resources to simulate real-life different IP addresses;
 - start BarBot;
   this step will init database with some default values (like 2 basic types of questionnaire);
 - register fake bars via BarBot register API;
   fake bars are not inserted by BarBot application during startup intentionally as this is external source simulation.

-bars can be inserted either using INSERT statements part from
+bars can be created either using INSERT statements part from

 `docker-compose/bar-table-inserts-develop.sql`